HMS Queen (1902): Service history

-Pre-World War I
+Pre-First World War

 HMS Queen was laid down at Devonport Dockyard on 12 March 1901.
 Lady Charles Scott (wife of Admiral Lord Charles Scott), Lady Ernestine Edgcumbe, Mrs. Jackson (wife of Rear-Admiral T. S. Jackson), and Mrs. Champness (wife of Chief Constructor of Devonport Dockyard H. B. Champness) took part in the ceremony.
 She was launched and named by Queen Alexandra on 8 March 1902, in the presence of King Edward VII.
 It was the first major public event attended by the couple since the end of the mourning period after Edward VII's accession the previous year.
 The ship was completed in March 1904.

 HMS Queen was commissioned on 7 April 1904 at Devonport Dockyard for service with the Mediterranean Fleet.
 She returned to the United Kingdom and paid off in April 1906, then recommissioned on 8 May 1906 to return to the Mediterranean.
 She refitted at Malta in 1906–1907 for duty as a flagship, and on 20 March 1907 became Fleet Flagship, Vice Admiral.
 Her second commission for Mediterranean Fleet service ended when she paid off at Devonport on 14 December 1908.
 On 15 December 1908, Queen recommissioned for service with the Atlantic Fleet.
 She collided with the Greek merchant steamer SS Dafni at Dover on 1 February 1909, suffering no serious damage, and underwent a refit at Devonport in 1910–1911.
 On 15 May 1912, Queen transferred to the Second Home Fleet.
 In April 1914 she became 2nd Flagship, Rear Admiral, in the 5th Battle Squadron, Second Fleet, and was assigned duties as a gunnery training ship at Portsmouth.

-World War I
+First World War

-When World War I began in August 1914, the 5th Battle Squadron was assigned to the Channel Fleet and based at Portland.
+When the First World War began in August 1914, the 5th Battle Squadron was assigned to the Channel Fleet and based at Portland.
 Queen and her half-sister Implacable were attached temporarily to the Dover Patrol in late October 1914 to bombard German Army forces along the coast of Belgium in support of Allied forces fighting at the front.
 The German forces were attacking French positions to the east of Dunkirk, and they were in dire need of heavy artillery support.
 A flotilla of destroyers and monitors helped to break up the attack before Queen and Implacable arrived.
 Reports of an imminent German counterattack with armoured cruisers, which ultimately failed to materialize, led the British to send the battleships to guard against it in company with the Harwich Force.
 When it had become clear that the German fleet posed no threat, Queen and Implacable returned to the Channel Fleet.
 On 14 November 1914, the 5th Battle Squadron was transferred to Sheerness in case of a possible German invasion attempt, but the squadron returned to Portland on 30 December 1914.